Data Protection Help! Sheet

-- Does our organisation process personal information?;
+- Does our organisation process personal data?;

-- What principles should govern how we handle personal information and how are we ensuring that our policies and practices are compliant?.
+- What principles should govern how we handle personal information and how are we ensuring that our policies and practices are compliant?

-1. Does your organisation process personal information?
+1. Does your organisation process personal data?

 - If you obtain, record, use or hold such information, then you are considered to process personal information.
-You therefore need to consider questions 2 & 3; and
+You therefore need to consider questions 2 & 3;

 Click here for a self-assessment questionnaire to confirm whether your organisation needs to provide notification.